-Narrative Questions
+Narrative Questions:

-The questions are listed below so that you can prepare your answers ahead of time and then cut and paste into the online application form.
+The questions are listed below so that your team can prepare answers ahead of time and then cut and paste into the online application form.
 Please keep all answers to 2000 characters or less.

-- TELL US ABOUT YOUR TEAM/COALITION BUILDING: Describe the structure of your policy campaign team, the various skills/experiences of team members, and your experiences working with broader coalitions. - ORGANIZATIONAL SPONSORSHIP AND SUPPORT: All applicants must be sponsored by a Sponsoring Organization as defined on page 4 of the Call for Applications.
+- TELL US ABOUT YOUR TEAM/COALITION BUILDING: Describe the structure of your policy campaign team, the various skills/experiences of team members, and your experiences working with broader coalitions. - 2.
+ORGANIZATIONAL SPONSORSHIP AND SUPPORT: All applicants must be sponsored by a Sponsoring Organization as defined on page 5 of the Call for Applications.
 Describe the mission of the Sponsoring Organization.
-Please also explain the support you will receive from the Sponsoring Organization to successfully complete the fellowship. - DEPTH OF ISSUE EXPERTISE: Describe how your team and your Sponsoring Organization are currently engaged in any of the five areas of policy focus for the Institute.
-They include: Democracy/Voting Rights, Public Health and Healthcare, Economy/Economic Security, Structural Barriers, and/or Criminal-Legal. - POLICY CAMPAIGN: Describe, in-depth, the policy idea your team would like to pursue, including: 1) the problem you are trying to solve 2) policy area (e.g. legislation, resolution, administrative action, regulation, budget request, etc.) and 3) potential timeline for your initiative.
-Please also include how far along you currently are in the development of this policy plan. - MENTORS: Applicants chosen for the Institute will be paired with a mentor who will act as a strategic advisor for the campaign.
+Please also explain the support you will receive from the Sponsoring Organization to successfully complete the fellowship. - 3.
+DEPTH OF ISSUE EXPERTISE: Describe how your team and your Sponsoring Organization are currently engaged in any of the five areas of policy focus for the Institute.
+They include: Democracy/Voting Rights, Public Health and Healthcare, Economy/Economic Security, Structural Barriers, and/or Criminal-Legal. - 4.
+POLICY CAMPAIGN: Describe, in-depth, the policy idea your team would like to pursue, including: 1) the problem you are trying to solve 2) policy area and type (e.g. legislation, resolution, administrative action, regulation, budget request, etc.) and 3) potential timeline for your initiative.
+Please also include how far along you currently are in the development of this policy plan.

+5. MENTORS: Applicants chosen for the Institute will be paired with a mentor who will act as a strategic advisor for their campaign.
 The mentor will provide practical guidance and technical assistance to the team.
 Please identify 1-2 experts in your community that you would be interested in working with for your policy campaign and why you think they would be a good fit for your team.
-Let us know if you have worked with them in the past and how.
-For more information about the Institute's mentor program, see page 5 of the Call for Applications.
-Note, you may not be assigned with the mentor you suggest. - How did you hear about the Institute?
+Mentors must identify as Black and are required to live, work, or have tangible experience developing campaigns and/or advocating for policy in the state where teams are based.
+As you consider potential mentors, think about your team's potential strengths and weaknesses, and where a mentor's expertise could be leveraged.
+Please let us know if you have worked with them in the past and how.
+Note, you may not be matched with the mentor you suggest.
+For more information about the Institute's mentor program, please see page 6 of the Call for Applications.

+6. How did you hear about the Institute?